Amaryllis Care

 Before you start forcing Amaryllis bulbs in the spring remove the plant carefully from its pot.
 Shake off some of the compost without damaging the root system.
 Repot the bulb with fresh potting soil.
 Water the plant and bring it into a warmer and bright spot.

-With proper amaryllis care, you will get beautiful amaryllis flowers, tropical bell shaped blossoms that are usually about 3 inches long and vary in color from crimson-red to pink and white.
+With proper care, you will get beautiful flowers, tropical bell shaped blossoms that are usually about 3 inches long and vary in color from crimson-red to pink and white.
 Some varieties have a wonderful fragrance.

 A Picotee Amaryllis